You might never have discovered the best of France.

 Great if you get the point.
 The king in France does…

-The expression to 'Live like a King or a God in France’ has long dated meaning.
+There is an expression to 'Live like a King or a God in France'.
+It has a long dated meaning.
 It is not about wealth or power, which mainly generate anxiety.
 The root is in culture: although France is rich with beautiful natural environments and resources, the human riches are in the cultural heritage and in the art of living.
 Don't get me wrong: a lot of people in France do not live like kings … rather as hard workers.

 And culture culminates.
-Thoughts and labour of man influence thoughts and labour of man.
-So culture produces an heritage.
-The passing on of thoughts and labour.
+Thoughts and labor of man influence thoughts and labor of man.

 In France for many centuries.